Killing four birds with one Gaussian process: the relation between different test-time attacks: Formal Analysis of Vulnerability

-\begin{enumerate} \item GP has a rejection option based on $\rho$. \item There is no point $x'$ such that for two distinct $x_i$,$x_j \in x_{tr}$ both $k(x_i,x')>0$ and $k(x_j,x')>0$. \end{enumerate} In other words, we require that GP is able to reject a sample and assumption two states that the similarity between any two training points is zero, independent of their class.
-Given the last assumption holds, however, the resulting covariance matrix is the identity matrix, as the similarity between any two points is zero.
-This covariance matrix does not allow any learning~\cite{788121}.
+In other words, we require that GP is able to reject a sample.
+This can be achieved by setting a threshold on GP's similarity.
+Condition two states that the similarity between any two training points is zero, independent of their class.
+Such a GP, however, has as covariance matrix the identity matrix, as the similarity between any two points is zero.
+Such a covariance matrix does not allow any learning~\cite{788121}.
+The details of this equivalence can be found in the Appendix.
+Assuming that the second condition does not hold, training points jointly influence classification and the GP generalizes. \begin{theorem} Either GP's covariance $K$ is similar to the identity matrix $I$, or $K \neq I$ and learning occurs.
+Then, GPR potentially classifies areas outside the $\rho$-balls.
+Hence, for a test point $x'$ and its corresponding output $p$, $p>\rho$ or $p < -\rho$ although $k(x_i,x')<\rho$, where $x_i$ is the closest training point. \end{theorem}

-We implicitly assume that these assumptions hold as well for the secure classifier.
-We may enforce them by deleting training data, for example.
-We also implicitly assume that $\rho$ is the same for all training points.
-In case of different $\rho$s, we apply the smallest.
-Further, in the infinite sample limit, the secure classifier might cover the whole generating distribution of the data.
-Our analysis however concerns a set of finite samples--for the security in the infinite sample limit, refer to \cite{DBLP:journals/corr/WangJC17}.

-We start by showing that given the previous two assumptions, GP is indeed equivalent to this secure classifier.

-\textbf{GP as a Secure Classifier} An example for GPC as a secure classifier is visualized in \cref{fig:gpSec}.
-The predictive mean of GPR is composed of weighted labels, where the weight is the similarity between the training points and the distance to the queried test point, as formalized in \cref{pi}.

-Throughout this analysis, we assume the values representing the two classes to be $1$ for class $1$ and $-1$ for class $0$ respectively.

-When assumption two holds, the kernel matrix is the identity matrix: the similarity between any two points is zero, and the similarity of each point with itself is $1.0$.
-A test point $x'$ is at most close to a single training point, here $x_{n}$.
-We summarize:

-where $1$ denotes the similarity from $x_{n}$ to itself; all other terms are zero as $k(x',x_{i})=0$ iff $i \neq n$.
-This classifier is almost equivalent to \cref{eq:sec_cla}, as it classifies each point if it is in the $\rho$-ball of any training point.

-To fulfill the equivalence, we define rejection for GPR (assumption 1).
-We need to reject any test point for which $k(x',x_{n})\leq \rho$.
-The minimum and maximum output of GPR is (due to the labels) either $1 = y_1$ or $-1 = y_0$, thus we do not classify a sample iff

-where we chose $\tau_0 = \tau_1 = \rho$ to reject points further away than $\rho$.
-We may, however, define a different thresholds (where $0.0 < \tau < 1.0$) for the two classes or even each test point, if required.

-\textbf{Generalization and Secure Classifier} Let us assume the second assumption does not hold.
-As the similarity between some points is not $0$ anymore, they will jointly influence classification as visualized in \cref{fig:gpGenA} and thus generalize. \begin{theorem} Learning in GPR involves classifying areas outside the $\rho$-balls (generalization), or there is no improvement over GPR with rejection and an identity matrix covariance, hence no learning takes place. \end{theorem}

-\textbf{Proof} To be classified, we need a classification output $p >\rho$ or $p < -\rho$.
-We start with the first case.
-We thus obtain prediction
+\textbf{Proof.} To be classified, we need a classification output $p >\rho$ or $p < -\rho$.
+We start with the first case, and write